socialmediaie/MetaCorpus/README.md

 * DFKI Product Corpus - 174 English web pages and social media posts annotated for product and company named entities, and the relation CompanyProvidesProduct: https://github.com/DFKI-NLP/product-corpus
 * DFKI SmartData Corpus, a dataset of 2598 German-language documents which has been annotated with fine-grained geo-entities, such as streets, stops and routes, as well as standard named entity types - https://github.com/DFKI-NLP/smartdata-corpus
 * SMM4H'2022, Task 10 - Detection of disease mentions in tweets–SocialDisNER - https://codalab.lisn.upsaclay.fr/competitions/3531
+* METS-CoV: A Dataset of Medical Entity and Targeted Sentiment on COVID-19 Related Tweets - https://github.com/YLab-Open/METS-CoV

 ### Entity Linking
 * 282 langauge entity linking data based on Wikipedia - http://nlp.cs.rpi.edu/wikiann/